 Insomnia self-care involves using lifestyle strategies to encourage sleep.
-It is the first line of defense for treating insomnia, and doctors often recommend trying it before anything else.
+It is the first line of defense for treating insomnia and often includes changes to the sleep environment and stress reduction.

 Insomnia can be a short-lived problem, but it can also be a chronic condition.
 When behavior changes alone do not work, it is important to seek professional medical help.

 Read on to learn 26 insomnia self-care tips that may help a person get better sleep.

 Self-care, including good sleep hygiene, is one of the

 In comparison to sleep medications, self-care for insomnia has fewer side effects and cannot cause addiction or dependency.
 However, it may not be enough to help all people with insomnia.